What are Azure Arc-enabled data services?

 For an introduction to how Azure Arc-enabled data services supports your hybrid work environment, see this introductory video:

-Azure Arc-enabled data services such as Azure Arc-enabled SQL managed instance and Azure Arc-enabled PostgreSQL server receive updates on a frequent basis including servicing patches and new features similar to the experience in Azure.
+Azure Arc-enabled data services such as SQL Managed Instance enabled by Azure Arc and Azure Arc-enabled PostgreSQL server receive updates on a frequent basis including servicing patches and new features similar to the experience in Azure.
 Updates from the Microsoft Container Registry are provided to you and deployment cadences are set by you in accordance with your policies.
 This way, on-premises databases can stay up to date while ensuring you maintain control.
 Because Azure Arc-enabled data services are a subscription service, you will no longer face end-of-support situations for your databases.

 Cloud-like elasticity on-premises enables you to scale databases up or down dynamically in much the same way as they do in Azure, based on the available capacity of your infrastructure.
 This capability can satisfy burst scenarios that have volatile needs, including scenarios that require ingesting and querying data in real time, at any scale, with sub-second response time.